Architecture in Manchester, UK

 Manchester Central Library

-Not quite as old as the other buildings featured in the hub, Manchester Central Library was only completed in 1934.
+Not quite as old as the other buildings featured in this article, Manchester Central Library was only completed in 1934.
 Designed by E.Vincent Harris in a traditional neoclassical style many visitors to Manchester often believe Manchester Central Library to be older than it really is.
 Inside is a huge common reading and reference library with a huge high domed ceiling.
 Due to funding limitations the Central Library, Manchester found itself with a significant maintenance backlog which jeopardised it's entire future.
 Thankfully Manchester City Council have funded a huge restoration project that will see Manchester Central Library fit to stand for at least another 80 years as well as being at the forefront of technology and customer services.

-London Road Fire Station
+The London Road Fire Station Saga